Skip to main content

 Logs

-Message logs
+RELAY logs

-Message log details
+Call log details

 Embedding video in web pages

-If you prefer to use video communication, SignalWire offers a no-code embeddable video room option in the Video space of your Dashboard.
+If you prefer to use video communication, SignalWire offers a no-code embeddable video room option in the Video Space of your Dashboard.
 From the Overview tab, there is a handy shortcut at the bottom that explains the process: "Copy.
 Paste.
 Done. with Video Conferences."
 Whether you use the shortcut or choose to go to the Conferences tab and and click the blue "New" button, you can create a new video room.
 While there are two room type options, the option with UI included will create a video room that you can use with no coding required.

 For information on configuring your video room, see our Video Conferences guide.
 You might also find a full walkthrough of integrating your video room into an existing website useful.